 Cybersecurity Awareness & Best Practices

 This skill isn’t reserved for IT professionals; it’s a universal responsibility.
 It includes understanding common cyber threats (phishing, malware, ransomware), recognizing suspicious digital activity, practicing strong password hygiene (using password managers, multi-factor authentication), and understanding the risks associated with public Wi-Fi or unverified links.
-It also involves knowing how to report security incidents and following organizational security policies.
 A single click from an unaware employee can compromise an entire enterprise, making this a critical line of defense.

 Data Privacy & Compliance